 Hi, my name is Joe McShaw.
 You may have seen me around the greenhouse and maybe you haven’t but that is where I spend most of my day.
 I’m the one who is responsible for the plant’s quality and plant care.
-So please remember if there is any issues with the plants in the greenhouse, it is my concern not the others that work here.
-Any issues, problems or concerns regarding the plants, please ask for me to answer them.
-So let's discus how I got to where I am.
+I’ve strived my whole life to cultivating the best plants for the best price with top notch care and attention to detail always learning new techniques along the way.

 We had to decide to either to do more with the greenhouses or expand the vegetable farm.
-At the time of this debate the greenhouses were doing much better than the vegetable farm.
-So we put all of our attention towards the greenhouse and it took off to what it is today.
-2002 was the next time we had to make a large decision.
-We had about 60,000 square feet of greenhouses on Honeymoon Hill Road so we had many customers coming through.
-Having so many people come to our greenhouse on Honeymoon Hill Road, made things change for us.
+At the time of this debate, the greenhouse portion was doing much better than the vegetable farm.
+We made the decision to put all our attention towards the greenhouse and it took off to what it is today.

-There is a lot more to add to this story but it is getting pretty long.
-I hope this gives you an idea how much me and my family love our business.
+We dedicate all our time and effort for you to have the best experience you can as a customer.
+I hope this gives you an idea how much my family and I love our business and want to share it with you and your family.
 We are truly thankful for everyone who comes to our place to purchase our plants.
-We are proud to be one of the best greenhouses in Wisconsin!
+We are proud to be one of the best greenhouses in Wisconsin.